dotnet/docs-maui/docs/ios/deployment/publish-in-house.md

 Distributing an iOS app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

-To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *Distribution Provisioning Profile* specific to it.
+To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on an iOS device.
 An in-house distribution provisioning profile contains an App ID and a distribution certificate.
 You can use the same App ID that you used when deploying your app to a device for testing.
 However, you will need to create a distribution certificate to identify your organization, if you don't already have one.

 The process for creating an in-house distribution provisioning profile is as follows: